 Further information on ePassports can be obtained from the Department of Foreign Affairs and Trade website.

 I am eligible to use SmartGate, do I still need a visa to come to Australia?

 Yes.
 Except for eligible New Zealand citizens, all foreign nationals must have a visa to travel to Australia.

 Further assistance in finding a visa to travel to Australia is available.

 Where can I use SmartGate?

-SmartGate can be used by eligible travellers arriving at eight of Australia's eight major international airports:
+SmartGate can be used by eligible travellers arriving at Australia's eight major international airports:

 - Gold Coast